-- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage return per unit equal to any percentage increase in the value of the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 18.86% (the "Capped Return") (equivalent to an annualized total return of 8.21% over the approximately 2.19 year life of the trust), while having protection against the first 20.00% decrease (the "Buffer") in the value of the Reference Asset. - m+ Buffer 20 Fund seeks to deliver any of the price appreciation of the Reference Asset, up to a cap, or any of the Reference Asset's price depreciation in excess of the Buffer, up to a maximum loss of 78.00% (the "Maximum Loss"), decreased by the trust's fees and expenses. - Portfolio of exchange-traded options and cash, and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines by more than the 20.00% Buffer, be willing to lose a significant portion (up to 78.00%) of their investment.
+- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage return per unit equal to any percentage increase in the value of the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (as defined on page 8) (the "Equal Upside"), up to a maximum total return of 24.59% (the "Capped Return") (equivalent to an annualized total return of 10.06% over the approximately 2.3 year life of the trust), while having protection against the first 20.00% decrease (the "Buffer") in the value of the Reference Asset.
+After giving effect to the trust's fees and expenses, the Capped Return would be 22.66%, the annualized total return would be 9.31% and the Buffer would be 18.33%. - m+ Buffer 20 Fund seeks to deliver any of the price appreciation of the Reference Asset, up to a cap, or any of the Reference Asset's price depreciation relative to the Initial Reference Value (as defined below) in excess of the Buffer, up to a maximum loss of 78.00% (the "Maximum Loss"), decreased by the trust's fees and expenses. - Portfolio of exchange-traded options and cash, and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines by more than the 20.00% Buffer, be willing to lose a significant portion (up to 78.00%) of their investment.
 Any potential loss would be increased as a result of the trust's fees and expenses or if the units were purchased at a public offering price above the Inception Value.
 There is no assurance that the trust will achieve its investment objective. - Investors who purchase units at a price that is above the Inception Value will be subject to, on the Maturity Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit that can be greater than the Maximum Loss. - The trust may experience substantial losses from the exchange-traded options and option positions may expire worthless.
 Investors may experience a substantial loss (up to 78.00%) of their investment.
 Investors who redeem units before the Maturity Date may lose money even if the value of the Reference Asset has increased by then.